ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_api.md

     title: "Swagger Autoplay API"
     description: >
       This documentation describes the endpoints that are associated with the Autoplay functionality.
-      Autoplay allows the next video on your Up Next list to start automatically in your player, after a countdown is complete.
+      Autoplay starts the next video on your Up Next list automatically, after a countdown is complete.
       Autoplay is enabled by default when viewed in a standard browser on a PC or handheld device.
       Autoplay can be turned off manually by the user.
-      Autoplay will not start the next video if the device has been inactive on the mobile network for a period of 30 minutes, or on WIKI for 4 hours.
+      Autoplay will time out if the mobile device has been inactive on the network for 30 minutes, Autoplay will time out if the Wifi has been inactive for 4 hours.
   host: "autoplay.swagger.io"
   basePath: "/api"
   schemes: